HerrPixel/A381294/README.md

 A₄:  1     3  4  5
 ```

 This repo contains the code we used to find the optimal values for $k$ up to $n=22$.
-One optimal solution for each $n$ can also be found in the solutions.txt file
+One optimal solution for each $n$ can also be found in the solutions.txt file.
+The found values is sequence [A381294]("https://oeis.org/A381294") in the OEIS.
+You can also find a paper with current results on my website: [jonasseiler.de/A381294]("https://jonasseiler.de/A381294).

 ## Current known values and bounds